-Dominated by the white salt flats of the Etosha Pan, Etosha National Park is one of southern Africa’s great safari destinations.
-This 22 700 square kilometre wilderness area is home to nearly 115 species of mammals, including four of the Big Five (no buffalo), and 340 bird species.
+Dominated by the white salt flats of Etosha Pan, Etosha National Park is one of southern Africa’s great safari destinations.
+This 22 700 square kilometre wilderness area in Namibia is home to nearly 115 species of mammals, including four of the Big Five (no buffalo).
 Here’s the ultimate guide to everything you need to know about Etosha.

 - The earliest human settlers in the area were nomadic Hai//omn Bushmen.

 - Swedish explorer Charles Andersson and Englishman Francis Galton were the first Europeans to record the existence of Etosha Pan way back in 1851.

 - German troops built the first fort at Namutoni in 1889.
 It was destroyed by Owambos in 1904, but rebuilt in 1905.

 - The governor of South West Africa (which is what Namibia was called before its independence in 1990) proclaimed the area as a game reserve in 1907.
 It was named Etosha Game Park in 1958 and then proclaimed as Etosha National Park in 1967.

 There are four entrance gates into Etosha National Park, which is managed by Namibia Wildlife Resorts.